 - They are not painful or itchy.

-Port-wine stains vary in size from a few millimetres across to a big patch covering almost all of one half of someone's face.
+Port-wine stains are pigmented birthmarks, they can vary in size from a few millimetres across to a big patch covering almost all of one half of someone's face, however they can appear anywhere on the body.
 Their colour can vary from pale red to deep purple.

 The picture below shows an adult's hand.
 Stain colour is often lighter in babies, as port-wine stains tend to darken with age: